 Forwards - using forwards can involve greater risks than if a Fund were to invest directly in the underlying securities or assets.
-Because forwards often involve leverage, their use can significantly magnify the effect of price movements of the underlying securities or reference measures, disproportionately increasing the Fund's losses and reducing the Fund's opportunities for gains.
+Because forwards often involve leverage, their use can significantly magnify the effect of price movements of the underlying securities or reference measures, disproportionately increasing an Underlying Fund's losses and reducing an Underlying Fund's opportunities for gains.
 Currently there are few central exchanges or markets for forward contracts, and therefore they may be less liquid than exchange-traded instruments.
-If a forward counterparty fails to meet its obligations under the contract, a Fund may lose money.
+If a forward counterparty fails to meet its obligations under the contract, an Underlying Fund, and therefore a Fund, may lose money.